johanbyren/poker-tournament-app/README.md

 - [ ] Transfer the values from Setting page to Tournament page.

+# Poker Tournament App

+This React application facilitates the setup and management of poker tournaments.
+It allows users to configure key parameters such as:

+* Number of players
+* Buy-in amount
+* Starting chip stack
+* Chip denominations and colors
+* Blind structure

+The app automatically calculates the prize pool distribution based on the number of players and buy-in.
+It also provides a visual representation of the chip values and blind levels.
+The application is currently under development, and future features may include:

+* Timer functionality
+* Player registration
+* Tournament tracking
+* Hand history recording

 ## 🐞 Kända Buggar
 1. **Page crash if you add more then 50 players**
    - **Desription:** Something wrong with the code when adding more then 50 players on SettingsPage.